MiguelCarloKua/LBYARCHS11-KuaQuinones/README.md

 S12

-## The documentation can be found in the documentations folder.
+## The documentation file can be found in the documentation folder.